Five numbers that tell us a lot about the Seahawks’ 4-1 start

 The Wilson-to-Lockett connection isn’t that far off this year, at 138.31.

 And speaking of Lockett, he is on pace for 96 reception for 1,213 yards — which would shatter his personal bests of 57 for 965 set last season.
-The catches would break the team record of 94 set by Bobby Engram in 2007 and Doug Baldwin in 2016 and are laying to waste any concerns about how he would respond to being the team’s No. 1 receiver following Baldwin’s departure.
+The catches would break the team record of 94 set by Bobby Engram in 2007 and Doug Baldwin in 2016, and are also laying to waste any concerns about how he would respond to being the team’s No. 1 receiver following Baldwin’s departure.

-But Wilson’s highest passer rating so far has actually been when targeting tight end Will Dissly, who has 23 receptions on 26 targets for 262 yards and four TDs, a 148.24 rating.
+But Wilson’s highest passer rating this season has actually been when targeting tight end Will Dissly, who has 23 receptions on 26 targets for 262 yards and four TDs, a 148.24 rating.

 Wilson also has a 131.62 rating when targeting Chris Carson (15 receptions, 17 targets, 105 yards, two touchdowns).

-Of others who have significant number of targets, Wilson has a 108.97 rating when throwing to DK Metcalf (26 targets, 12 receptions, 267 yards, two TDs), and 90.54 when targeting Jaron Brown (13 targets, eight receptions, 116 yards, zero TDs).
+Of others who have a significant number of targets, Wilson has a 108.97 rating when throwing to DK Metcalf (26 targets, 12 receptions, 267 yards, two TDs), and 90.54 when targeting Jaron Brown (13 targets, eight receptions, 116 yards, zero TDs).

 Chris Carson on pace for Lynch-like 1,216 yards on 301 attempts